FlamieZhu/Balanced-Contrastive-Learning/README.md

 - tensorboardX

 ## Results and Pretrained Models
-We provide three options for data augmentations of contrastive leanring branch: sim-sim, sim-rand and rand-rand.
+We provide three options for data augmentations of contrastive leanring branch: **sim-sim**, **sim-rand** and **rand-rand**.
 We use sim as the default data augmentation as in MoCo-V2, and rand as a stronger way to combine with RandAugment.
 ### ImageNet-LT
  | Method | Views |Epochs| Model | Top-1 Acc(%) | link |
  | :---: | :---: |:---: | :---: | :---: | :---: |